 Vendors are businesses that provide materials or services to our students and families.
-There are two types of vendors.
-The first are those who provide curricula, books, materials, resources, online subscriptions, vendor graded courses, etc. These vendors could be inside or outside of Alaska.
+There are two types of Vendors.
+The first are those who provide curricula, books, materials, resources, online subscriptions, vendor-graded courses, etc. These vendors could be inside or outside of Alaska.
 Examples of these kinds of vendors include Calvert, Rainbow Resource, Teaching Textbooks, American School, Amazon.com, UAA, and many others.

 Some of these curricula/materials vendors will accept purchase orders and will bill CyberLynx directly.
 Others will require payment from the family, and a reimbursement request may then be submitted to CyberLynx.
 Check with our CyberLynx office to see if we can place orders from a particular vendor.
 Also, please note that some of these curricula/materials vendors are listed as “approved items only.”
 This means that these vendors also sell faith-based or doctrinal materials for which CyberLynx, per state requirements, cannot purchase or reimburse.
-Parents may be asked to purchase from these vendors on their own and seek a reimbursement from CyberLynx.
+Parents may be asked to purchase from these vendors on their own and seek reimbursement from CyberLynx.

-Businesses/vendors must have a current state of Alaska business license and must be on the approved vendor list.
+Businesses/vendors providing services to our students must have a current business license and must be on our approved vendor list.
 Reimbursements or services will be held until a completed vendor packet is submitted and approved.
-A vendor packet can be found here on this website under Forms above.
+A vendor packet can be found on our website – http://cyberlynx.org/forms.

-We at CyberLynx want to provide you with all of the educational materials related to the educational needs of your child, and we provide the monetary resources in the form of the student’s allotment to do that.
+We at CyberLynx want to provide you with all of the educational materials related to the educational needs of your child, and we provide the monetary resources in the form of the student’s allotment to do so.
 We feel that this allotment belongs to you and should be spent in whatever way you think best, within the bounds of regulations and good sense.
-CyberLynx has final approval in the spending of all funds.
+CyberLynx has final approval for the spending of all funds.

 We are able to reimburse for lumber or building supplies with the following conditions: